ory/docs/docs/oathkeeper/sdk/api.md

 }
 ```

-_IsInstanceAliveOK IsInstanceAliveOK IsInstanceAliveOK handles this case with
+_IsInstanceAliveOK IsInstanceAliveOK handles this case with default header
-default header values._
+values._

 #### Properties